zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy-2.md

 But every time we want to create a new migration and apply it, the previous migration will not exist, so we will have to drop the database by

 - PM-> drop-database -Context PostDbContext
-- CLI-> dotnet ef database dtop -c PostDbContext
+- CLI-> dotnet ef database drop -c PostDbContext

 Assuming with it the consequent loss of data.
 Otherwise, the update will throw an error indicating that the tables already exist in the database.